sdementen/piecash/docs/source/object_model.rst

 Questions
 ~~~~~~~~~
  - is the guid of a currency hardcoded in GnuCash (as is the full list of currencies) or can it be assigned freely ?
+   the guid of the currency can be assigned freely

 Account